AleksandrRogov/DynamicsWebApi/README.md

     collection: "leads",
     select: ["fullname", "subject"],

-    //ETag value with the If-None-Match header to request data to be retrieved only if it has changed since the last time it was retrieved.
+    //ETag value with the If-None-Match header to request data to be retrieved only
+	//if it has changed since the last time it was retrieved.
     ifnonematch: "W/\"468026\"",

 	//DWA object can be found at the top of the library file.
-It is helpful when used inside Visual Studio for better Intellisense experience.
+	//It is helpful when used inside Visual Studio for better Intellisense experience.
 	//Retrieved record will contain formatted values
 	includeAnnotations: DWA.Prefer.Annotations.FormattedValue
 };